EdgarJob/ai-powered-ats/README.md

 *This project is perfect for learning modern web development with AI integration.
 Start with the basics and gradually add more advanced features as you grow your skills.* # Deployment Test
 # Testing Firebase Deployment - Mon May 26 15:33:08 EAT 2025
 # Secrets Verification Test - Mon May 26 15:54:12 EAT 2025
+# Testing with complete Firebase config - Mon May 26 16:04:52 EAT 2025